Dickinson-COMP-491-492/website/docs/assignments/PA01-CourseTools.md

       - Be sure to use a meaningful commit message that describes the change that you made.
    7. Push your feature branch to your origin on GitHub.
    8. Turn in your work by creating a pull request to the upstream for your changes.
-      - Be sure to give your PR a descriptive title.
+      - Be sure to give your PR a descriptive title and comment.

 #### Markdown

 GitHub and many other platforms use Markdown as their content authoring language.
 Markdown uses basic syntax to allow you to style and format documents.
 On GitHub, this allows you to style (e.g. boldface, underline, links, etc) and structure (e.g. section headings, tables, images, etc) content in issues, pull requests and in any file with a `.md` extension.

 For example, the following is a small markdown document that illustrates just a few of its capabilities: